chigh/hategroup-dnsbl/README.md

 * [License](#license)

 ## Overview
 This is a list of designated hate groups' domains as designated by the [Southern Poverty Law Center](http://splcenter.org).
+Data is pulled from their [Hate Map](https://splcenter.org/hate-map)

 Please report errors [here](https://github.com/chigh/hategroup-dnsbl/issues).

 **Note:** This project and I am are in *no* way associated with SPLC.
 I created this with data from their public website plus a handful of other domains I have come across. (see the Custom section in *import.csv*)